Bankwest is embarking on the next iteration of its 124-year journey – preparing for the digital economy and undertaking digital transformation.

-When considering the future, Chief Information Officer Andy Weir says it’s important to consider the generational components in the context of what the organisation does, how they do it and where.
+Chief Information Officer Andy Weir says when considering the future of work, it’s important to think about the generational components in the context of what an organisation does, how they do it and where.

-“We’re operating in a very volatile, complex and ambiguous world and that is only going to intensify and become more acute,” he told a CEDA Future of work business lunch.
+“We’re operating in a very volatile, complex and ambiguous world and that is only going to intensify and become more acute,” he told the CEDA Future of work business lunch last month.

-He drew on the failed Borders bookstore as an example of what happens when you neglect changing customer dynamics and preferences and the technology changes that were occurring outside the bookstore’s own environment.
+He said the failed Borders bookstore neglected to consider changing customer dynamics and preferences and how the technology changes were going on outside its environment.

 “Perhaps the greatest irony is that they outsourced their online capabilities to a company called Amazon, and we all know how that worked out,” he said.

 Kodak, which was at the forefront of technology and even invented the digital camera failed because it continued to employ old logic – that customers would continue to print photographs while the generational shift was towards sharing media.

 “When we think about that from a future of work context, how many of us as organisations have got enough representation internally to be applying the new logic that is required to the changing circumstances externally?” he said.